 Creating strong passwords and remembering them is difficult for everyone.
 Just telling how strong a password is takes some skill.

 A lot of cybersecurity misconceptions go around in the culture.
-Many people believe that something like “p4ssw0rd” is safe.
+Many people believe that something like a password is safe.
 There are techniques which make creating strong passwords easier, such as constructing a nonsense series of words and then remembering a story about them.
 Schools should teach the best ways to create passwords.
-They need to dispel security myths such as the ones described in this article.

 Common mistakes lead to serious trouble